World Fantasy Special Award—Non-professional

-During the 48 nomination years, 264 individuals and 3 organizations have been nominated; 57 people and 2 organizations have won, including ties and co-nominees.
+During the 51 nomination years, 273 individuals and 3 organizations have been nominated; 61 people and 2 organizations have won, including ties and co-nominees.
 The organizations that have been nominated are: The British Fantasy Society, with one winning nomination; The Friends of Arthur Machen, with one unsuccessful nomination; and Fedogan & Bremer, with one win out of three nominations.
 Stuart David Schiff has received the most awards at four wins out of six nominations, for his work at Whispers magazine and Whispers Press.
 R. B. Russell has won four times out of nine nominations, and Rosalie Parker four out of eight, for their work at Tartarus Press.
 Three other individuals have won twice: Paul C. Allen out of three nominations for Fantasy Newsletter, Richard Chizmar out of seven for Cemetery Dance and Cemetery Dance Publications, and W. Paul Ganley out of ten for Weirdbook and Weirdbook Press.
-Ganley's ten nominations are the most of anyone, followed by Stephen Jones with nine, winning once, for Fantasy Tales and other work, and Scott H. Andrews with one win out of eight nominations for his work at Beneath Ceaseless Skies.
+Ganley's ten nominations are the most of anyone, followed by Stephen Jones with nine, winning once, for Fantasy Tales and other work; Scott H. Andrews with one win out of nine nominations for his work at Beneath Ceaseless Skies; and Lynne M. Thomas and Michael Damian Thomas with one win out of nine nominations for Uncanny Magazine.

 Winners and nominees

 In the following table, the years correspond to the date of the ceremony, rather than when the work was performed.
 The table includes the stated reason the individual (or company) was nominated, which may not have been the only fantasy-related non-professional work they did during the previous calendar year.
 "N/A" in the reason column represents a nomination where no reason was given.
-Entries with a blue background and an asterisk (*) next to the individual's name have won the award; those with a white background are the other nominees on the shortlist.
+Entries with a yellow background and an asterisk (*) next to the individual's name have won the award; the other entries are the other nominees on the shortlist.